torashad99/Sight2Sheet/README.md

 # Sight2Sheet

-A hands-free mixed-reality inspection assistant for Meta Quest 3.
+A hands-free mixed-reality inspection assistant for any XR headset/glasses.
 The inspector describes what to look for in natural language, an on-device computer-vision pipeline scans the passthrough camera feed for it, and confirmed findings are logged with spatial and temporal metadata — all without a network connection.